mgschoen/prosecco-js/README.md

 ```

 ![](http://argonn.me/share/prosecco-demo-3.png)

+If you don't specify a `ps-bind-attribute`, Prosecco will default to binding to the element's `textContent`.

 You can bind as many elements as you like to a single variable.
 But you can only bind one variable to an element.